50+ fun arts and crafts to do at home

 Here's a few ideas to get you started:

-27. DIY masks
+28. DIY masks

 Dress up and crafting - our favourite combination.
-Making your own masks only requires cardboard or a paper plate and a bit of elastic, string or ribbon to secure them in place.
+Making your own masks only requires cardboard or a paper plate and a bit of elastic, string, or ribbon to secure them in place.

-28. Cross stitch on plastic canvas or binca
+29. Cross stitch on plastic canvas or binca

-Teach your kids to stitch and you'll be amazed how long they can sit still and concentrate for (within reason and depending on your child's personality!).
+Teach your kids to stitch and you'll be amazed how long they can sit still and concentrate (within reason and depending on your child's personality!).

 With a few simple supplies, you can show kids how to cross-stitch.
 Check out our 10 top tips for cross stitch for kids, which explains the basic techniques.
 There are a few recommendations for child-friendly cross stitch kits too.

-29. DIY Pirate treasure hunt
+30. DIY Pirate treasure hunt

 What's great about this craft is that the making is equally as fun as the playing.
-Making your own pirate costume and treasure hunt is so much fun, the kids will get hours of entertainment.
-Here are a few links to handy tutorials we've found to get you started...
+Creating a pirate costume and treasure hunt will keep the kids entertained for hours and will make amazing memories for both you and them.

-30. Painted pebbles and rocks
+31. Painted pebbles and rocks

-To ensure your painted pebbles are waterproof we recommend adding a layer of varnish.
+To ensure your painted pebbles are waterproof, we recommend adding a layer of varnish.
 Take a look at our pebble painting ideas for lots of inspiration.

-31. Paper fortune tellers
+32. Paper fortune tellers

 Discover how to make a fortune teller with our simple step-by-step guide.

-32. DIY play dough
+33. DIY play dough

-Check out the video and step by step guide to how to make homemade play dough and give it a go.
+Check out the video and step-by-step guide to how to make homemade play dough and give it a go.

-33. Jam jar snow globes
+34. Jam jar snow globes

-34. Washi tape hop scotch
+35. Washi tape hop scotch

-35. Pavement chalk drawings
+36. Pavement chalk drawings

-36. Paper crowns
+37. Paper crowns

-Make your child feel like a king or queen by helping them to make their own paper crown!
-You can make a whole batch of them for parties and get children to decorate their own with glitter, stars or anything else you can think of.
+Make your child feel like a king or queen by helping them to make their own paper crown.
+You can make a whole batch of them for parties and get children to decorate their own with glitter, stars, or anything else you can think of.

 Learn how to make a paper crown with Gathered's step-by-step guide.

-37. Pom poms
+38. Pom poms

 Can't quite remember how it's done?
 Check out our how to make a pom pom tutorial.

-38. French knitting
+39. French knitting

 Another yarn-based activity that kids will love is to try French knitting.
 This is a very basic knitting technique that children will pick up really quickly!